petershin/liferay-learn/docs/dxp/latest/en/site-building/site-settings/site-settings-ui-reference.md

 #### Site Template

 If you created your Site using a *Site Template*, it's displayed here, along with whether the template allows Users to modify pages that inherit it.
-See [Building Sites from Templates](../building-sites/building-sites-with-site-templates.md) for more information about Site templates and how to create your own.
+See [Site Templates](../sites/site-templates.md) for more information.

 ![View your page's selected template.](./site-settings-ui-reference/images/07.png)